JasminaZHAW/MLDM2/LightningAI/README_Setup.md

 echo -e "Host github.zhaw.ch\n\tUser git\n\tHostName github.zhaw.ch\n\tStrictHostKeyChecking no\n\tIdentityFile ~/.ssh/<YOUR_PRIVATE_KEY>" >> ~/.ssh/config
 ```

-By default, the permission of the SSH key are reset after a stopping the
+By default, the permission of the SSH key are reset after stopping the
 studio.
 To avoid this, you can configure the startup script to set the correct
 permissions.